VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **From a municipality in Windham County:**

-> As part of [the municipality’s] reappraisal, we will review parcels previously classified as "inactive" to determine their contributory value.
+> As part of [the municipality's] reappraisal, we will review parcels previously classified as "inactive" to determine their contributory value.
 We believe that our Grand List (similar to every town across the state) contains inactive parcels not represented in the Grand List or [in the parcel data].
 Our goal is to identify and recreate these parcels through a thorough review of deeds, surveys, and historical grand lists.

 **From a mapping vendor working with Vermont municipalities:**

 > A property owner has to go through a subdivision process and approval with the town.
 Once approved, each lot becomes its own legal entity.
 That is the point at which the inactive lots legally exist and should be shown in the [parcel] data and entered in the inactive grand list.
 A 100 acre lot is a totally different situation than ten 10-acre lots.
 This info needs to be known.

 The mapping vendor notes that when an individual purchases an abutting piece of land, listers will often make the new piece an inactive parcel.
 But if an individual were to create a subdivision while maintaining ownership, listers may not represent this in the parcel data at all.

 > The fallout from all this is that pieces of land get lost, revenue gets lost, and the picture of all the pieces of land is not accurate.
 We maintain one data layer of all parcels.
 Each parcel has a parcel number, and what we call a link number.
 The link number is simply the parcel number of the active lot (if the parcel is active, the numbers are the same).

-**This last quote suggests that at least one parcel map vendor working in Vermont is already maintaining parcels in a way that is compatible with the proposed changes in this report.**
+This last quote suggests that at least one parcel map vendor working in Vermont is already maintaining parcels in a way that is compatible with the proposed changes in this report.

 ### A1.3 Parcel Definition Alternatives

 #### A1.3.1 Aggregate Mapped Unit Defined by Ownership (Contiguous)

-Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) defined parcel.
+Current Vermont Statute [32 V.S.A. § 4152 (a)(3)](https://legislature.vermont.gov/statutes/section/32/129/04152) defines a parcel.
 This is a "contiguous" parcel definition.
 Separate parcels are grouped together by ownership for administrative purposes.

-Depicted visually, a contiguous parcel definition means that the two abutting parcels below, shown split with a dotted green line and both of which have the same owner, are drawn as the single outer rectangle.
+Depicted visually, a contiguous parcel definition means that the two abutting parcels below, which have the same owner and are shown split with a dotted green line, are drawn as the single outer rectangle.
 This results as one "parcel" in the spatial data layer.

 ![image](https://github.com/user-attachments/assets/239c3a7e-e6f5-44cd-bb89-e8768e81a1da)

 **Figure 21: Contiguous Parcel Schematic.** *In the current parcel dataset, abutting parcels with the same ownership are considered to be a single parcel.*

 One of the individual parts is to be considered an "inactive" parcel, but this is not uniformly tracked across towns.
 The other part is to be considered "active", but its status is also not tracked uniformly across towns.
-These result in data incompleteness that impact analysis as well as long-term change tracking.
+These inconsistencies result in data incompleteness that impact analyses as well as long-term change tracking.

 #### A1.3.2 Separate Mapped Unit, Defined by Practice